Careers Week: 5 In-Demand Climate Roles

 Renewable Energy Engineer

-Recent analysis by the UK Department of Energy Security & Net Zero (2024) shows that the UK’s transition to renewable energy is driving a rising demand for clean energy jobs, with engineers named as a key occupation expected to rise in demand in coming years.
+Analysis by the UK Department of Energy Security & Net Zero (2025) shows that the UK’s transition to renewable energy is driving a rising demand for clean energy jobs, with engineers named as a key occupation expected to rise in demand in coming years.
 STEM skills are needed across clean energy sectors, and civil, mechanical, and electrical engineers will only become more necessary in sectors such as offshore wind, nuclear, and engineering construction.

 Sustainability Communications Officer